-Behind the once-convent concrete walls, just two streets away from La Paz’s popular and central Plaza San Francisco, lies the most infamous jailhouse we’ve ever heard of.
+Behind the once-convent concrete walls, just two streets away from La Paz’s popular and central Plaza San Francisco lies the most infamous jailhouse we’ve ever heard of.
 Even more so than Pablo Escobar’s scandalous ‘La Catedral’.

-Since the police in Bolivia earn very little, those without rank making only $150 per month, bribery is acceptable and corruption is normal.
+Since the police in Bolivia earn very little, those without rank make only $150 per month, bribery is acceptable and corruption is normal.
 Making it far too easy for the inmates to pay their way to an easy and carefree life.

 Sure, we all know that such immoral actions happen across the world, decent salaries excluded.
-But what you may not know is that here, in San Pedro, the unscrupulous cops are all part of the illegal activies that take place both in and outside the enclosure.
+But what you may not know is that here, in San Pedro, the unscrupulous cops are all part of the illegal activities that take place both in and outside the enclosure.

 What you may not know is that not all of its residents are criminals.

-There is no ‘Orange Is the New Black’ jumpsuits, locked cells, minimal meals, lights out, or yard time.
+There are no ‘Orange Is the New Black’ jumpsuits, locked cells, minimal meals, lights out, or yard time.
 Instead, what you’ll find are a number of communities, each belonging to their own level in the hierarchy.

 Each “district” is equipped with amenities such as a courtyard, restaurants, shops, cafes, barbers, you name it.
-This system has created jobs for these criminals, majority of them owning their own business.
+This system has created jobs for these criminals, the majority of them owning their own businesses.
 An important factor considering the government only finances the basic food necessities.
 These convicts need an income to survive, and together, they do.

 Originally built as a monastery, to only hold up to 600 people, today it holds over 3,000.
-With a divided class, depending on wealth, each criminal must pay their way that includes renting their own cell, or better yet, apartment.
+With a divided class, depending on wealth, each criminal must pay their way including renting their own cell, or better yet, apartment.
 These convicts live with their families, with an estimated 145 children, who have been born and raised behind its walls, currently residing there to this day.

 The wealthier prisoners own luxury apartments, some fitted with jacuzzis and luxurious items that an average hard-working, law-abiding individual could never afford.
-With money to burn, they can pay $100 to the guards in exchange for a 24 hour release and an escort out and around the city.
+With money to burn, they can pay $100 to the guards in exchange for a 24-hour release and an escort out and around the city.
 These affluent inmates live in the likes of Posta, one of three ‘upper class’ zones, separated from the rest with its own side entrance door.
-The lower class and drug-addicted inmates cannot afford such a lavish life, and therefore live in more cell-like conditions, or on the “streets” within the prison.
+The lower-class and drug-addicted inmates cannot afford such a lavish life and therefore live in more cell-like conditions, or on the “streets” within the prison.

 Income is generated via the internal cocaine lab, something that every citizen, government body and police are aware of.

 Every morning, kids line up and are escorted to their schools by the prison guards.
-Some even attend private schools, and majority help smuggle the cocaine out, so the WAGS and family members can then sell it from the nearby kiosks.
+Some even attend private schools, and the majority help smuggle the cocaine out, so the WAGS and family members can then sell it from the nearby kiosks.